What are lung carcinoid tumors?

 - Peripheral carcinoids develop in the smaller airways (bronchioles) toward the outer edges of the lungs.
 These are more likely than central carcinoids to be atypical, although most peripheral carcinoids are still typical carcinoids.

-This distinction is important because the tumor’s location can affect which symptoms a patient has (see the section “Signs and symptoms of lung carcinoid tumors?”) and may also affect how the tumor is treated.
+This distinction is important because the tumor’s location can affect which symptoms a patient has (see “Signs and symptoms of lung carcinoid tumors?”) and may also affect how the tumor is treated.

 Last Medical Review: 02/05/2015